RavenCutie21/Voice-Changer-Settings/README.md

 note the directml version is EXPERIMENTAL, if it doesn't fully work that is why, just check if your GPU supports onnxruntime, if it does you are extremely likely to be able to use this.

-C) [Colab version](https://colab.research.google.com/github/w-okada/voice-changer/blob/master/Realtime_Voice_Changer_on_Colab.ipynb) EXTREMELY good now, 400ms of latency without index, comparable to using NVIDIA, if you added it to your Drive, you have to delete and the files it makes and redownload them to update as far as I can tell.
+C1) [Colab version](https://colab.research.google.com/github/w-okada/voice-changer/blob/master/Realtime_Voice_Changer_on_Colab.ipynb) EXTREMELY good now, 400ms of latency without index, comparable to using NVIDIA, if you added it to your Drive, you have to delete and the files it makes and redownload them to update as far as I can tell.

+C2) [Kaggle Version](https://www.kaggle.com/code/rafacasari/wokada-voice-changer) same as colab just somewhere else, havent tried everything yet.

 D) MAC - [Version 13 Mac](https://huggingface.co/wok000/vcclient000/resolve/main/MMVCServerSIO_mac_onnxcpu-nocuda_v.1.5.3.13.zip) or [Version 12 Mac](https://huggingface.co/wok000/vcclient000/blob/main/MMVCServerSIO_mac_onnxcpu-nocuda_v.1.5.3.12.zip)